 Type II Diabetes

 Prevention Quality Indicators (PQIs), developed by the federal Agency of Healthcare Research and Quality (AHRQ), identify hospital admissions that evidence suggests could have been avoided, at least in part, through high-quality outpatient care.
-They represent hospital admission rates for ambulatory care sensitive conditions, which are conditions for which good outpatient care can potentially prevent the need for hospitalization, further complications or more severe disease.
+They represent hospital admission rates for ambulatory care sensitive conditions.
 Even though these indicators are based on hospital inpatient data, they provide insight into the community health care system or services outside the hospital setting.
-For Prevention Quality Indicators, lower rates usually represent better outpatient care which can potentially prevent the need for hospitalization.
+For Prevention Quality Indicators, lower rates usually represent better outpatient care.

 Both the observed and risk adjusted measures are reported.
 Risk adjustment is based on county specific age and sex distribution.
 Further details of the PQIs can be found at: http://www.qualityindicators.ahrq.gov/Modules/pqi_resources.aspx.

 The PQIs are defined using AHRQ definitions and programs.
-The county level PQIs were created using the AHRQ Windows software Version 4.1a.
-As this software only defines the PQIs at the county level, the AHRQ SAS programs Version 4.1 were modified to allow for estimation of Illinois regions.
+The county level PQIs were created using the AHRQ Windows software Version 4.5.
+As this software only defines the PQIs at the county level, the AHRQ SAS programs Version 4.5 were modified to allow for estimation of Illinois regions.

 This measure provides the rate of primary care providers per 100,000 population.
 Primary care physicians are defined as including practicing physicians (M.D.'s and D.O.'s) under age 75 specializing in general practice medicine, family medicine, internal medicine, and pediatrics.
 The data comes from the U.S. County Health Rankings website (www.countyhealthrankings.org) and originates from the Health Resources and Services Administration (HRSA) Area Resource File (www.arf.hrsa.gov/index.htm).
 The Area Resource File, a national county level health resource file, collects data from an array of over fifty sources.
 It includes extensive data from the most recent year on physicians detailed by specialty and professional activity.